-Almost every element the Denver airport conspiracy theories focus on is documented, public, and still standing.
+Almost every element the Denver airport conspiracy theories focus on is documented, public, and still standing — the capstone is in the Jeppesen Terminal, Blucifer is at the Peña Boulevard entrance, the murals are in baggage claim (or were, before renovation moved them to climate-controlled storage), the Au Ag engraving is on the floor.
 That is what makes the airport unusual.
-The question is whether any of it adds up to more than the sum of some unusually bold public-art choices.
+The question is whether any of it adds up to more than the sum of some unusually bold public-art choices and a decade of self-aware marketing.

 Where it started

-Denver International Airport opened on February 28, 1995, 16 months behind schedule and approximately $2 billion over budget, at a total cost of roughly $4.8 billion.
-It replaced Stapleton International Airport.
-At 53 square miles, DIA became — and remains — the largest airport in the United States by land area and the second-largest in the world after Saudi Arabia's King Fahd International.
+Denver International Airport opened on February 28, 1995, 16 months behind schedule and approximately $2 billion over budget, at a total cost of approximately $4.8 billion.
+It replaced the older Stapleton International Airport, which had become congested and limited in runway capacity.
+At 53 square miles (33,531 acres), DIA became — and remains in 2026 — the largest airport in the United States by land area and the second-largest in the world after Saudi Arabia's King Fahd International Airport.
+The airport is larger than the entire city of Boston; its full perimeter takes more than an hour to drive.
+It sits approximately 25 miles northeast of downtown Denver on what was, in the 1980s, agricultural and prairie land.

 What the theory claims

-The umbrella theory is that DIA is the surface installation of an underground facility — variously described as a continuity-of-government bunker, an Illuminati or New World Order headquarters, or an elite refuge prepared for a global catastrophe.
-The specific claims cluster into four groups:
+The umbrella claim is that DIA functions as the surface installation of an underground facility — variously described as an Illuminati or New World Order headquarters, a Federal Emergency Management Agency continuity-of-government bunker, an elite refuge prepared for a global catastrophe, or — in the most developed version — a Deep Underground Military Base (DUMB) of the category documented in Dr. Richard Sauder's 1995 book Underground Bases and Tunnels: What Is the Government Trying to Hide?.
+The specific claims cluster into four categories.

 The variations